Čačak: Architecture and Urbanism

+Early 20th-century postcards depict Čačak as an open, sprawling silhouette within a scenic basin, harmonizing its irregular forms with road directions and strips of varied greenery.

+In conclusion, the streets of Čačak in the first half of the 20th century possessed a valuable ambiance, with potential for future transformations that would continue to shape the Serbian urban landscape.

 Economy

 The structure of the economy of the city of Čačak is composed of services and trade, industry and agriculture.
 The main processing industries are paper production, electric home appliances, blade tools for the processing of metal, non-metals, chemical industry products, thermal technical appliances, metal and combined carpentry, parts and kits for the pharmaceutical industry and products for medical needs.
 Also, well developed are wood, lumber industry and agriculture.

 Many companies with more than 250 employees have deteriorated due to the sanctions in the 1990s.
 Since 2000, more than 40 government-owned companies have gone through the privatization process.

 Private enterprise, which has its tradition from back in the 19th century, is the primary characteristic of the economy of the city.
 As of January 2017, 98.65% of all business enterprises are small and micro companies.
 A large number of private companies grew into middle-size companies with 80 to 270 employees offering a wide variety of products.
 Today, on the territory of the city of Čačak, among the largest employers are Sloboda, Technical Overhaul Military Institute (Remont), Hospital Čačak, Fabrika reznog alata and P.S.
 Fashion. Čačak also has the prestigious and country's unique Fruit Research Institute located in city center zone.

 For the 2017 calendar year, business enterprises in Čačak imported the goods in value of 269 million euros, and exported goods in value of 171 million euros.
 The coverage of imports by exports was 64%.